cayubweeums-repos/Simple-NIDS/README.md

 ## Assumptions
 This code-base makes a few assumptions currently.
-It has not been abstracted or implemented in a generic enough sense to accommodate a wide birth of data.
+It has not been abstracted or implemented in a generic enough sense to accommodate a wide array of data.
 Currently, I would feel uncomfortable with the results of any data set besides the one I used for testing.
 Below are the assumptions the code-base makes:
 - You are using the 'DEF CON 23 ICS Village.pcap' file from https://www.netresec.com/?page=pcapfiles
 - The attacks being sent to your network are relatively basic
+  - i.e. Nmap portscans and DoS sprays
 - There are no files in the data/training_sets folder.
 This means the program needs to parse the specific pcap used and create those .csv files for you.

 ## Installation